 If you've ever driven PA-555 between Karthaus and Sinnemahoning in mid-July, you already know what's about to happen on July 17 and 18.
 Tarp-covered tables tucked into the gravel pull-offs every quarter-mile.
 Hand-painted signs on cardboard nailed to the trees at every county line.
 The smell of barbecue smoke drifting out of someone's pole barn whenever you slow down.
 This is the QIDC 100 Mile Yard Sale, and the 2026 edition is the 29th annual — two days running through Pennsylvania's central forested region, from Shawville on the western edge all the way out to Sinnemahoning at the corridor's eastern end.

 It's a genuinely rural event.
 Small towns, patchy cell coverage, two-lane state highways winding through the Quehanna Wild Area.
-There's no county-by-county website with a dozen subdirectories — just the Quehanna Industrial Development Corporation's annual digital directory, dropped once on July 12 and not updated after.
-If you want to do this right, you plan around the corridor, not around a vendor list.
+There's no county-by-county website with a dozen subdirectories — just the Quehanna Industrial Development Corporation's annual digital directory, dropped once on July 12.
+We've pulled all 158 sellers off it and onto an interactive map, so you can plan around the actual addresses — item lists and all — instead of guessing from a printed list.

 Quick facts